qitta/libhugin/docs/user_manual/api.rst

 .. autoclass:: Session

-Provider-, Postprocessing- and Converter plugins
+Provider-, Postprocessor- and Converter plugins
 ------------------------------------------------

-This session methods :meth:`provider_plugins`, :meth:`postprocessing_plugins` and
+This session methods :meth:`provider_plugins`, :meth:`postprocessor_plugins` and
 :meth:`converter_plugins` can be use in the same way to get the plugins name or description.
 You can to it just by iterating over the provider returned list.